canalplus/rx-player/doc/architecture/buffers/representation_buffer.md

 regularly checks that the segment currently downloaded still corresponds to the currently most needed Segment.

-This list of segments is based on a simple calculus between the current position and the buffer size we want to achieve.
+This list of segments is based on a simple calculation between the current position and the buffer size we want to achieve.
 This list goes then through multiple filters to ensure we're not queueing them unnecessarly.
 Such cases would be, for example, if the segment is already present in the SourceBuffer at a better quality.